Puente @ COS

 The Puente Club is a great way for students to stay connected to the Program during their time at COS.
 The Puente Club is also open to other COS students who want to participate in club activities.
 The club works throughout the year on raising money to fund student scholarships and engages in community service projects.
 The club hosts several yearly events including Dia de la Independencia and Cinco de Mayo celebrations.

-Club meetings are held every other Thursday from 3-4pm.
-The first meeting is scheduled for Thursday, August 29th at 12pm in the Puente Center (TULE 569) at the COS Visalia campus.
+Club meetings are temporarily on hold while we plan through our return to campus.
 Meetings include planning for events, guest speakers, and information about events and opportunities on campus and in the community.
 Visit the Puente Center for the latest information on the club or complete this Puente Club interest form to stay up to date on meetings, events, etc.

 In the fall, Puente students take Counseling 100, Career and Life Planning, to explore career options and gain an awareness of various factors related to lifelong satisfaction and development.

 In the spring, students take Counseling 25, Creating College Success, which builds skills to maintain success during their educational journey.